MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 ## Experimental Features

-In the 6.1 release, we enabled support for [Experimental Features][].
-This allows PowerShell developers to deliver new features and get feedback before the design is complete.
-This way we avoid making breaking changes as the design evolves.
+Previously, we enabled support for [Experimental Features][].
 In the 6.2 release, we have four experimental features to try out.
 Please provide feedback so we can make improvements and to decide whether the feature is worth promoting to mainstream status.

 Use `Get-ExperimentalFeature` to get a list of available experimental features.
 You can enable or disable these features with `Enable-ExperimentalFeature` and `Disable-ExperimentalFeature`.